-Due to the challenges of relaxing the joint rate determination assumption among transmitters and the receiver, and making collision report decisions at the receiver without knowing the communication rates, information theoretic analysis has not been fully and successfully extended to practical random access systems.
+Due to the challenges that result from relaxing the joint rate determination assumption among transmitters and the receiver, and from making collision report decisions at the receiver without knowing the communication rates, information theoretic analysis has not been fully and successfully extended to practical random access systems.
 Consequently, without the support of rigorous coding theorems, standard networking practice often focuses on throughput optimization using packet-based channel models \cite{ref Luo06}.
 The explicit connection of the packet-based channel models to the physical layer channel is usually not specified except through the limited means of packet erasure channels.
-Networking practice allows bursty traffic arrivals and does not require joint communication rate determination among transmitters.
-However, the use of abstracted packet-based communication model and the lack of rigorous coding theoretic analysis essentially prevent an insightful understanding about the impact of physical layer communication to upper layer networking \cite{ref Ephremides98}.
+Networking practice allows bursty traffic arrivals and distributed determination of communication parameters.
+However, the use of packet-based communication models and the lack of rigorous coding theoretic analysis essentially prevent an insightful understanding of the impact of physical layer communication to upper layer networking \cite{ref Ephremides98}.